 Access rights for languages

 If your website has content in multiple languages, you can define access rights for languages so editors can create content only in languages to which they have access.
-Enabled languages are displayed in the Sites tab, but only users with access rights to a language can create and edit content in that language.
-See Managing website languages.
+Enabled languages are displayed in the Config view, but only users with access rights to a language can create and edit content in that language.
+See Website languages.

 Access rights for the CMS platform

-See Managing permissions for more information about how to manage access rights for other parts of the Optimizely Content Management System (CMS) platform.
+See Permissions for more information about how to manage access rights for other parts of the Optimizely Content Management System (CMS) platform.